Wildlife-viewing Guidelines

 The IUCN SSC Primate Specialist Group Section on Human-Primate Interactions https://human-primate-interactions.org/responsible-primate-watching-for-tourists/

-Guidelines rom Canada
+Guidelines from Canada

 Private sector